-LEARNING AREA YEAR 10 (Units 1 & 2) (Units 3 & 4) Health and the Community Health and Human Development Health and Human Development HAPE Health for the Individual Year 10 PE: Sports Performance Physical Education Physical Education Year 10 PE: Active Lifestyles Year 10 Outdoor Education Students can only complete one Outdoor Education subject in year 10 Outdoor & Environmental Studies Recommend to be completed in Year 10 Outdoor & Environmental Studies Recommended to be completed in Year 11 VCE/VET Certificate III in Sport & Recreation Completed in year 10 VCE/VET Certificate III in Sport & Recreation Completed in year 11 VET Certificate III in Sport and Recreation is run through the Specialist Sport program.
+LEARNING AREA YEAR 10 (Units 1 & 2) (Units 3 & 4) Health and the Community Health and Human Development Health and Human Development HAPE Health for the Individual Year 10 PE: Sports Performance Physical Education Physical Education Year 10 PE: Active Lifestyles Year 10 Outdoor Education Students can only complete one Outdoor Education subject in year 10 Outdoor & Environmental Studies Outdoor & Environmental Studies VCE/VET Certificate III in Sport & Recreation Completed in year 10 VCE/VET Certificate III in Sport & Recreation Completed in year 11 VET Certificate III in Sport and Recreation is run through the Specialist Sport program.
 Students must complete a school application form and sit an interview to be accepted into the program at year 10.
-Application forms are avail lable from the PE office.
+Application forms are available from Mr Towell in the Sport Office.

 It is government policy that all students participate in physical activity every week in Year 10.
-Students are encouraged to choose a minimum of one Physical Education subject each semester to fulfil this requirement.
+Students should choose a minimum of one Physical Education subject each semester to fulfil this requirement.